Mark Jackson: Broadcasting career

+In May 2023, in the days following the announcement of Joel Embiid as the 2022–23 NBA MVP, but before the details of individual votes were known, there was public criticism—most notably by Charles Barkley on TNT's Inside the NBA—of the only voter (at that point still unnamed) who didn't include the Denver Nuggets center Nikola Jokić in his top five.
+As the NBA released the individual voting ballots, it was revealed that ESPN's analyst Jackson was that voter.
+Jackson immediately publicly apologized to the Nuggets and Jokić, stating his exclusion of Jokić was a mistake and that "Jokić is not only in the MVP discussion and deserved to be on my ballot but is one of the greatest players in the history of this game and a top-10 center of all-time".

+Van Gundy and Jackson were let go by ESPN/ABC amid layoffs at the network on June 30 and July 31, 2023, respectively.
+Doc Rivers and Doris Burke replaced the pair on the lead broadcast team.

 Personal life

 Jackson married singer and actress Desiree Coleman on July 29, 1990.
 They have four children.
 Jackson and Coleman divorced in 2017 after 27 years of marriage.
-His son, Mark Jackson, Jr., played for the Manhattan Jaspers for the 2012–13 season after transferring from the University of Louisville.
+His son, Mark Jackson Jr., played for the Manhattan Jaspers for the 2012–13 season after transferring from the University of Louisville.

 He is the older brother of AND1 streetballer Troy Jackson, better known as "Escalade".
-Troy Jackson died on February 20, 2011, at the age of 38.
+Troy Jackson died on February 20, 2011, at age 38.
 Jackson is a Christian and a licensed minister.

 Jackson is of partial Dominican descent, which qualified him to play for the national basketball team of the Dominican Republic.
+However, FIBA ultimately refused to allow him to be added to the roster.

 Extortion scandal

-In June 2012, Jackson revealed that he had been the target of an extortion threat based on an extramarital affair and nude photos taken in 2006.
+In June 2012, Jackson revealed he had been the target of an extortion threat based on an extramarital affair and nude photos taken in 2006.
 Jackson said that he initially made payments of several thousands of dollars to a stripper and her accomplice to keep quiet about the affair and the photos, but when the alleged extortionists increased their demands, Jackson went to the FBI and ultimately the alleged conspirators were named in felony criminal complaints.
 "I recognize the extremely poor judgment that I used both in having an affair six years ago—including the embarrassing communication I exhibited during that time," said Jackson, "and in attempting to deal with the extortion scheme at first by myself."